arungudelli/python.shiksha/content/en/tips/delete-file-folder-python.md

 ## Method 1: Using `os.remove()`

-The `os` module of python gives us full immunity to interact with the operating system and play around with the files and folders in our machine.
+The `os` module of Python gives us full immunity to interact with the operating system and play around with the files and folders in our machine.

 But the `os` methods also raise an `OSError` in case of an invalid file path or corrupted file path etc.